TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/filterPopupOptions.md

 Type of this variable is a TesserisPro.TGrid.Template.
 Constructor of the TesserisPro.TGrid.Template accepts a HTML DOM element.
-This HTML DOM element can contain data-bindins.
+This HTML DOM element can contain data-bindings.

 To create the template use code:
 <!--Start the highlighter-->